Westdale Secondary School: Charity activities

 Westdale regularly participates in and plays host to numerous fundraisers and awareness rallies.
 Each year the students organise such events as Keep the Beat, Coffee House, and the 30 Hour Famine.
 Westdale makes annual contributions to the Stephen Lewis Foundation through crêpe sales and other fund raiser activities.
 In 2005, Westdale students were part of the effort to keep the Victoria Cross of Frederick George Topham in Canada, as it was being auctioned off by his family.
 Westdale also runs an annual canned food drive for the food banks in Hamilton.

+Westdale Relay for Life

+Westdale Relay for Life was established in 2022.
+It is a club that fundraises money for the Canadian Cancer Society each year through fundraising events and its final event: Relay for Life near the end of the school year.
+Students collect pledges and participate in various fundraising initiatives up until the Relay for Life During the Relay for Life the participants walk around the field in a 'relay' representing the long journey cancer patients go through.
+They were able to raise over $16,000 in their first year of fundraising for the Canadian Cancer Society.

 Terry Fox Run

 Westdale Secondary also raises money for cancer research every year in the Terry Fox Run.
 Westdale students collect pledges in the weeks before the run, then they may choose to walk, jog, or run through Westdale Village.
 Over 2 million people around the world participate in the Terry Fox Run every year.

 Drama and theatre

 Theatre Westdale participates in the Sears Drama Festival, putting on annual productions of musicals, and a host of other activities including an annual 24-hour Improvathon.
 In terms of musicals, in 2004 Theatre Westdale performed West Side Story to audiences in four sold-out nights and in 2005 they performed Grease.
 At the Sears Festival in early 2005 Westdale submitted two plays, The Complete Works of William Shakespeare (Abridged) and The Least Offensive Play in the Whole Darn World.
 Both plays won numerous awards and The Complete Works advanced to the provincial showcase.
 The following year (2006) Westdale submitted the Greek tragedy Antigone to the festival and won much critical acclaim, including 4 out of the 17 awards available at the regional level of the competition.
 In 2007, Westdale again entered two plays: The Bible: The Complete Word of God (Abridged), and The Bald Soprano.
 The Bald Soprano advanced to the provincial showcase, winning a total of twelve awards throughout the 2007 festival.
 The 2008 Sears Festival year included one entry from Westdale, the student-written, student-directed play Prizefighter.
 The play received 10 awards at the District and Regional levels, including one for outstanding prop direction.